 Since 1971, there are national data from surveys of school pupils and military conscripts.
 The share of ninth-year school pupils (aged 15-16) having tried illegal drugs was at its highest in the early 1970s, then fell to reach a low of 3-4 per cent in the second half of the 1980s.
 During the 1990s, this share more than doubled, and it was close to 10 per cent in 2001.
-From then on there has been a slight decrease, and the level has been 7 per cent since 2003.
+From then on there has been a decrease; the share was 6 per cent in 2006.

 Surveys of 18-year-old men undergoing physical and psychological examination in connection with compulsory military conscription describe a similar trend as school surveys: falling levels in the 1980s and rises in the 1990s.
 Between 1992 and 2002, the share of conscripts who had tried illegal drugs at least once increased threefold, from 6 to 18 per cent.
-Since then, as among the two-years-younger school pupils, trying drugs has become less frequent: in 2004, 15 per cent of conscripts said they had used illegal drugs.
-In a new series of surveys of second-year pupils in upper-secondary school (aged 17-18), 17 per cent of males and 14 per cent of females claim to have tried illegal drugs.
+Since then, as among the two-years-younger school pupils, trying drugs has become less frequent: in 2005, 14 per cent of conscripts said they had used illegal drugs.
+A new series of annual surveys of second-year pupils at upper-secondary school (aged 17-18) has been started; between 2004 and 2006 some 15 per cent claimed to have tried illegal drugs.